Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 ##### (1)
 **ENDPOINT:** ```/newSignUp``` </br>
 **ACTION:** POST </br>
-**DETAIL:** This endpoint is for creating a new user account with via the form.
+**DETAIL:** This endpoint is for creating a new user account via the form fields collected.
 Once the form is filled, the frontend application sends a post request with that information to the endpoint, a new account is created, a success status us sent, and the user can then be prompted to login </br>

 **REQUEST DATA(JSON):** All data in body is required for a valid request.
 ```